 Thyroid function is closely related to metabolism.
 The thyroid gland also helps to maintain blood pressure, regulate tissue growth, and encourage the development of the skeletal, nervous, and reproductive systems.

-An underactive thyroid causes the body's metabolic rate to decrease, thus affecting the skin's ability to grow and repair itself as it should.
+An underactive thyroid causes the body's metabolic rate and blood circulation to decrease, thus affecting the skin's ability to grow and repair itself as it should.
 On the other hand, an overactive thyroid gland increases blood flow to the skin, resulting in itchiness.

 - Dry, itchy skin